nedbat/coveragepy/doc/cmd.rst

 By default, coverage does not measure code installed with the Python interpreter.
 If you want to measure that code as well as your own, add the -L flag.

+If your coverage results seems to be overlooking code that you know has been executed, try running coverage again with the --timid flag.
+This uses a simpler but slower trace method.
+Projects that use DecoratorTools, including TurboGears, will need to use --timid to get correct results.
+This option can also be set with the environment variable COVERAGE_OPTIONS set to '--timid'.

 Combining data files
 --------------------